havemaps/hmwt-documentation/README.md

       ![Image is a screenshot of highlighting that the two plugins are available under Web](images/installed.png "PLugins are installed")

 ### Create Projected GeoJSON
-Now, the data from MyMaps needs to be **reprojected** to match the OpenStreetMap projection: EPSG 3857.
+Now, the data from My Maps needs to be **reprojected** to match the OpenStreetMap projection: EPSG 3857.
 This is a required step even if using a different basemap from the web such as Google or MapBox.
 This step is not necessary if you are **not** using a basemap at all or have created your own basemap either with georeferenced imagery/maps or vector data.
 1. Open QGIS if it was closed after the last section.

 2. Drag the **downloaded KML** with the data for this project into the **Layers panel**.
 If the Layers panel is not open, from the top menu click **View>Panels>Layers**.